A Survey of Graph Transformers: Architectures, Theories and Applications: Theories

 \subsection{Relationship with Other Graph Learning Methods}

-The characteristics of GTs can be elucidated through comparative study with other graph learning methods.
-In this section, we examine studies that compare GT with MPNN, graph structure learning, and graph attention network.
+The characteristics of GTs can be elucidated through being compared with other graph learning methods.
+In this section, we examine studies that compare GT with MPNN, graph structure learning, and graph attention networks (GATs).